-A feature article is a longer, more detailed article that typically spans two to six pages but may run longer on occasion if appropriate per the topic and as space in the magazine allows.
+A feature article is a longer, more detailed piece that typically spans two to six pages but may run longer on occasion if appropriate per the topic and as space allows.
 Each issue of Public Roads contains between four and six feature articles.
-The Public Roads Editorial Board (which consists of the FHWA Executive Director and several Associate Administrators) reviews all suggested story ideas for feature articles, selecting topics that fit with agency goals and the scope and intended audience of the magazine.
+Special themed issues may contain up to seven feature articles.
+The Public Roads Editorial Board (which consists of the FHWA Executive Director and several Associate Administrators) reviews all suggested story ideas for feature articles, selecting topics that align with agency goals and the scope and intended audience of the magazine.